Regional Transportation District: Technology

 In 2006/2007, RTD worked with the city of Boulder, the University of Colorado, and real-time bus-tracking outfit NextBus on a GPS-based system to help riders with bus arrival information at selected high-traffic stops, but the experiment proved to be unreliable and was discontinued.
 Several years later, RTD started making its bus location and route data available to third-party developers.
 Google Maps (website and mobile apps) started offering real-time bus information, as did various other mobile app developers with free or paid apps, such as the Transit app.
-In March 2017, RTD rolled out a new web-based tracking system, optimized for mobile devices, called Next Ride to track buses and light rail, predict arrivals, show nearby stops and routes.
+In March 2017, RTD rolled out Next Ride, a new web-based tracking system that was optimized for mobile devices.

 In February 2019, RTD became the first transit authority to integrate its public transport services into the Uber app, enabling Uber riders in Denver to select a new 'Transit' option within the app, powered by Moovit Transit APIs.
-Uber Transit users can plan their journey with real-time information and step-by-step directions.
-Included in this is the ability to purchase transit mobile tickets directly in the app, powered by Masabi's Justride mobile ticketing SDK.
+Users are able to plan journeys with real-time information and directions directly in the app.